Everything you need to know about Unbound Gravel – the world’s most important gravel race

 Unbound is notorious for its brutally hard, flint-strewn gravel roads.
 Wil Matthews / Life Time

 In 2023, many contestants did not finish or took to walking parts of the course, due to the ‘peanut butter-consistency’ mud clogging their wheels.
+The flint in the Flint Hills' name hints at another major obstacle facing competitors, while the heat and humidity mean carrying adequate fluids is vital.

-Riders of the shorter distance events must have a support crew stationed at a checkpoint to supply food and fluids, assist with mechanicals and collect them if they abandon the race
+Riders of the shorter distance events must have a support crew stationed at a checkpoint to supply food and fluids, assist with mechanicals and collect them if they abandon the race.

-When does Unbound Gravel 2025 take place?
+When does Unbound Gravel 2026 take place?

-Rather than a one-day event, there’s a series of ride-outs, exhibitions, concerts, and more spread out over close to a week leading up to Unbound.
+Rather than a one-day event, there’s a series of ride-outs, exhibitions, concerts and more spread out over close to a week leading up to Unbound.

 The main gravel races are on a Saturday, although Unbound XL starts on Friday afternoon.
 There’s an awards ceremony on Sunday morning.

-Unbound XL starts at 15:00 on the afternoon of Friday 30 May and participants ride overnight, finishing on the Saturday.
+Unbound XL starts at 3pm on the afternoon of Friday 29 May and participants ride overnight, finishing on the Saturday.
 There are cut-off times for all distances.

 Who races Unbound?

-Rosa Klöser bagged a pro contract off the back of her Unbound win.
+Rosa Klöser bagged a pro contract off the back of her 2024 Unbound win.
 Dan Hughes / Unbound

 At the pointy end, Unbound 200 is raced by an international cast of elite gravel pros, and a fair few current and former road and MTB professionals.
+Unbound is part of the Life Time Grand Prix, which is open to 50 pro competitors, includes six gravel and XC MTB races, and offers a $50,000 prize for the best overall male and female racers.
+There's an additional $60,000 prize for winning Unbound 200.

 Unbound Gravel tech